HARSH-KUMAR10/HARSH-KUMAR10/README.md

 </div>

 <div style="display:inline-block;width:30%;border:2px gray solid">
-  <h3>Energy Share : Decentralized Application for sharing energy units</h3>
+  `Energy Share : Decentralized Application for sharing energy units</h3>
   <code>A market place to buy and sell energy units<br/>
     <ul>
       <li>Seller : Will be able to create his holding which will be sent to admin for a check</li>